uwescience/myria-python/docs/index.md

 ## Using Myria with IPython

-Myriaexposes convenience functionality when running within the Jupyter/IPython environment.
+Myria exposes convenience functionality when running within the Jupyter/IPython environment.
 See [our sample IPython notebook](https://github.com/uwescience/myria-python/blob/master/ipnb%20examples/myria%20examples.ipynb) for a live demo.

 #### 1. Load the Extension